postliminal/site-project-ece202/content/posts/4design.md

 ## Model Improvement using Fingerprinting Method:

 There are disadvantages of trilateration, however.
 Namely in the number of beacons required for precise accuracy, positioning with respect to the target, and susceptibility to noise.
-To address these concerns, inference methods were explored to leverage the advantafes of these methods - which can be calibrated to be more robust in real applications.Bayes theorem allows us to compute the most likely class for some measures RSSI.
+To address these concerns, inference methods were explored to leverage the advantafes of these methods - which can be calibrated to be more robust in real applications.Bayes theorem allows us to compute the most likely class for some measures RSS.
 Reference: R. Faragher and R. Harle, "Location Fingerprinting With Bluetooth Low Energy Beacons," in IEEE Journal on Selected Areas in Communications, vol. 33, no. 11, pp. 2418-2428, Nov.
 2015, doi: 10.1109/JSAC.2015.2430281.